 For the custard, beat the eggs with 1 cup sugar until thoroughly mixed and frothy; stir in the warm milk and the cream.
 Pour into the caramel-lined dishes and set it into a water bath (baño de Maria).

-Bake for 40 to 50 minutes (reduce time if you use shallower or individual dishes) or until knife comes out of center clean.
+Bake for 35 to 50 minutes or until a knife comes out of center clean.
 Let cool in dish.

 Before serving, loosen sides with a knife and flip onto individual plates or just serve the flan in the custard cup dusted with a little cinnamon or nutmeg.